Cloud Atlas (film): Cast

 In a 2017 interview, Jim Broadbent called the film "great to do" and "fantastic".
-In another interview, he expressed disappointment over the commercial failure of the film, stating, "It was an independent film and needed a lot of money behind it to get it out there.
+In another interview, he expressed disappointment over the commercial failure of the film, saying, "It was an independent film and needed a lot of money behind it to get it out there.
 Warner Bros. had the distribution rights but it wasn't one of their own, so I think it might have been [marketed] harder if it was."

-Hugh Grant stated in an October 2014 interview, "I thought [Cloud Atlas] was amazing.
+Hugh Grant said in an October 2014 interview, "I thought [Cloud Atlas] was amazing.
 [The Wachowskis] are the bravest film-makers in the world, and I think it's an amazing film ... it's frustrating to me.
 Every time I've done something outside the genre of light comedy, the film fails to find an audience at the box office.
 And, sadly, Cloud Atlas never really found the audience it deserved."
-He later stated in 2016 "the whole thing was fascinating.
+He later said in 2016 "the whole thing was fascinating.
 You know, when you work with proper people who love cinema, [the Wachowskis are] a special breed, they're not the same as people who just make movies and we happen to use cameras.
 [They are] people who really love cinema."
+In a 2024 interview with Vanity Fair, Grant said he felt the film saved his career, describing how, after a string of romantic comedies that were not financially successful, "I was completely marooned."
+He said the film reinvigorated his love of character acting, after being stuck doing romantic lead roles for years, "I thought, Oh yeah, I used to really enjoy doing characters—in fact, I almost used to enjoy acting."

 David Mitchell

-Before hearing about the Wachowskis and Tykwer's project, David Mitchell believed it was impossible to adapt his book into a film: "My only thought was 'What a shame this could never be a film.
+Before hearing about the Wachowskis and Tykwer's project, the author David Mitchell believed it was impossible to adapt his book as a film: "My only thought was 'What a shame this could never be a film.
 It has a Russian doll structure.
 God knows how the book gets away with it but it does, but you can't ask a viewer of a film to begin a film six times, the sixth time being an hour and a half in.
 They'd all walk out.'"